Internal Controls

 Link to Policies

-If Internal Control is an activity that we want it to be done systematically (you want all laptops to be built the same way of course) then is very very likely you will have a documented (or not) process that describes how that is done
+If Internal Control is an activity it must be done systematically, for example, you want all laptops to be built the same way (encryption, authentication, etc).
+Therefore often times (if not all the time) you will have a documented process that describes how that is done (step one, step two, etc).

 • End-point device build procedure